xyphro/UsbGpib/README.md

 ## New Gui available!

 I implemented a small GUI to change the non-volatile settings of the GpibUSB adapter.
-Sorry - it's windows only :-)
+Sorry - it's windows only :-) It is a single .exe file without external dependencies.
+You can just download it, run it and immediately change settings.

 <img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/UsbGpibGUI.png" width="80%"/>

 Please download it from this folder: [SW/UsbGpibGUI](SW/UsbGpibGUI)

 The source code is included in the src subdirectory.

+## Python GUI

+UsbGpib user Jim Houston created an impressive pure Python GUI similar to mine - and I believe he began working on it even before I released mine.
+His GUI stands out for its versatility and platform independence, requiring only Python to run.
+It can be executed directly with Python 3 and should run on most platforms.

+For details about it, have a look into this discussion thread: [https://github.com/xyphro/UsbGpib/discussions/55](https://github.com/xyphro/UsbGpib/discussions/55)

+The GUI can be found here: [SW/AlternativeUsbGpibGui](SW/AlternativeUsbGpibGui)

 ## New Firmware